 Can I use my existing router and not buy a dedicated one?

 Yes, if your existing router is dual-band, then you have a few options.
 You can make it so that only your Meta Quest can connect to the 5GHz band on your router, and everything else will connect to 2.4GHz by default.

 Or if you have a tri-band router, you can use one of your 5GHz wireless bands on the Quest specifically.
 Both options are configurable in your router settings which you can access by going to “http://home” in your browser or the router’s IP address.

 And that’s it!

-Do you have any other questions about setting up Oculus Air Link on Oculus Quest 2?
-This setup will allow you to play high quality PC VR games on your Oculus Quest 2 and makes the Quest limitless in terms of playability.
+Do you have other questions about setting up Oculus Air Link on Quest?
+This setup will allow you to play high-quality PC VR games on your Meta and makes the Quest’s playability limitless.